Originally published on November 28, 2016

 HP’s program started with recognition only.
 This was done through a monthly list of the individual rankings, which was promoted on the intranet, in the monthly KM newsletter, and in the KM blog.

-Later, the senior vice president agree to add financial rewards to the program.
+Later, the senior vice president agreed to add financial rewards to the program.
 Three winners were selected each month.
 The winners were required to write a story on how they became a KM Star.

 Winners were widely publicized.
 An email message was sent to the leadership team and to the management chain of each winner.